Five great tools and resources to help your child this year

 3: If their Leader/DofE Co-ordinator/Licensed Organisation has set up their account with a valid email address and they know their eDofE username but not the password, or their answer to the security question, select ‘Forgot your password’ and then ‘Can’t remember’ to use the password reminder function.
 This will send an email to their registered email address with a temporary password.

 4: If they haven’t entered their security answer they should contact their Leader/DofE Co-ordinator/Licensed Organisation and provide them with a valid email address who will add this email into their account.
 When this has been done, follow step 3.

 We’ve a great Opportunity Finder, which lists loads of opportunities which can help young people to complete their DofE programmes.
 In addition to the Volunteering, Physical and Skills sections opportunities, there are lots of open DofE expeditions across the UK and beyond, organised by our Approved Activity Providers (AAPs), for young people who have missed their own group’s expedition or who are doing their DofE independently.
 There is also a raft of amazing opportunities for Gold participants looking for that perfect Residential.

-Download some handy personal programme planners for each section, designed to help participants organise their section activities:
+Download some handy personal programme planners and activity logs for each section, designed to help participants organise their activities.

 Expedition Kit Guide